microsoft/qsharp/katas/content/qec_shor/index.md

     "title": "Shor Code"
 })

-Can you combine the lessons learned from the bit flip and phase flip error correction codes to be able to detect and correct both $X$ and $Z$ errors?
-In that case, you'd also be able to handle $Y$ errors as a combination of $X$ and $Z$ errors happening at the same time, and, as a result, you'll be able to detect and correct any arbitrary **single-qubit** error.
+Can we combine the lessons learned from the bit flip and phase flip error correction codes to be able to detect and correct both $X$ and $Z$ errors?
+In that case, we'd also be able to handle $Y$ errors as a combination of $X$ and $Z$ errors happening at the same time, and, as a result, we'll be able to detect and correct any arbitrary **single-qubit** error.

 The Shor code, published in 1995, combines the approaches of the bit flip and phase flip codes.
 It uses the following 9-qubit encoding for logical states: